ArtinRezaee/GeoIP/README.md

 # GeoIP

 This is an application that allows you to input an IP address and get the approximate geo location of the IP address.
-This application relies on [MaxMind GeoLite2 database](https://dev.maxmind.com/geoip/geoip2/geolite2/) to retrieve the geolocation data, You can choose to use either the `Web Service` or `Database Service`.''
+This application relies on [MaxMind GeoLite2 database](https://dev.maxmind.com/geoip/geoip2/geolite2/) to retrieve the geolocation data, You can choose to use either the `Web Service` or `Database Service`.

 ![image](https://user-images.githubusercontent.com/22065489/153741720-6c993abc-4488-4140-8b26-6f7114c4a0b9.png)